RondaLunn/MyReads/README.md

 │   ├── favicon.ico # React Icon, You may change if you wish.
 │   └── index.html # DO NOT MODIFY
 └── src
+    └── Components
+        ├── App.js # This is the root of your app.
+        ├── Book.js # This is the component containing the rendering information for each book.
+        ├── BooksAPI.js # A JavaScript API for the provided Udacity backend.
+Instructions for the methods are below.
+        ├── BookSearch.js # This is the component containing the search functionality for adding books to shelves.
+        ├── BookShelf.js # This is the component containing rendering information for each bookshelf.
+        ├── ListBooks.js #This is the component containing rendering information for the container holding the three bookshelves.
     ├── App.css # Styles for your app.
 Feel free to customize this as you desire.
-    ├── App.js # This is the root of your app.
-Contains static HTML right now.
     ├── App.test.js # Used for testing.
 Provided with Create React App.
 Testing is encouraged, but not required.
-    ├── BooksAPI.js # A JavaScript API for the provided Udacity backend.
-Instructions for the methods are below.
     ├── icons # Helpful images for your app.
 Use at your discretion.
     │   ├── add.svg
     │   ├── arrow-back.svg